Reducing Problem Behaviors Through ABA Therapy Techniques

 Teaching healthier behaviors

 Techniques utilized in ABA include visual supports, role play, and a variety of approaches that align with the child's learning style.
 For instance, positive reinforcement is used to encourage appropriate behaviors while discouraging harmful ones, like aggression or self-harm.
-This process allows the individual to replace challenging behaviors with functional alternatives, ultimately promoting a healthier approach to communication and interaction.
+The goal is to replace challenging behaviors with functional alternatives, ultimately promoting a healthier approach to communication and interaction.
+To get expert behavior support in your home, our BCBAs build these alternatives around the rooms and routines where the problem behavior actually happens.

 Improving communication skills